osu-eesc/cms-docs/user-guide/docs/getting-started.md

 ### County Office Team Content Types

   - **County office**: Represents an Extension presence in a county.
+  - **Local focus area**: Information about work or activities done in a county that relate to a program or topic.

 ## Review of Terms